PittsCraft/SwiftRetrier/README.md

 You can create your own policies that conform `RetryPolicy` and they will benefit from the same modifiers.
 Have a look at `ConstantDelayRetryPolicy.swift` for a basic example.

+⚠️ Policies should be stateless.
+To ensure that, I recommend implementing them with `struct` types.

+If a policy needs to know about attempts history, ensure you propagate what's needed when implementing `policyAfter(attemptFailure:, delay:) -> any RetryPolicy`.

 To create a DSL entry point using your policy:

 ```swift